jeroenoomsNL/recruitment-ipsum/README.md

 # Recruitment Ipsum

 > Recruitment Ipsum is a Lorem Ipsum like generator based on real recruitment mails.
+Check it out at [RecruitmentIpsum.com](https://recruitmentipsum.com/).

 The project is build with [Vue.js](http://vuejs.org)